tungstenfabric/tf-specs/intel_ddp_support.md

 node instead of hardware switch like QFX.
 They terminate at a software switch- cum-router called vRouter which is running in all the computes and it is the main dataplane component of contrail. vRouter can either run as a kernel module or a DPDK application.
-The most common use-case in DPDK mode.
+The most common use-case is DPDK mode.
 It is the workhorse of the contrail system.
 Each and every packet in the contrail system flows through vRouter.
 It essentially forwards packets between VMs and physical interface.
 It is a multi-core, multi-threaded component since it needs to be